What are Weight Sensors?

 3. Dynamic Error

-●the transmitter is too large for the system (eg, pressure system);
+• The sensor is too large or heavy for the system (e.g., in pressure systems)

 5. Environmental Error